cboehme/traffic-data-fetcher/README.md

 ### Fetch counter data

-Retrieves traffic data from all counter sites within a specified domain or from the provided counter sites.
+Retrieves traffic data from all *public* counter sites within a specified domain or from the provided *public* counter sites.
 The returned data can be filtered by means of transport and direction, and constrained by time range and temporal resolution.